Lina Boqvist

-Lina Boqvist (born 25 May 1991) is a Swedish professional golfer and member of the Ladies European Tour.
-In 2021 she won the Aramco Team Series – New York teamed with Jessica Korda and Karolin Lampert.
-She was runner-up at the 2019 Lalla Meryem Cup.
+Lina Boqvist (born 25 May 1991) is a Swedish professional golfer who played on the Ladies European Tour 2015–2022.
+She was runner-up at the 2019 Lalla Meryem Cup, and won the team event at the 2021 Aramco Team Series – New York together with Jessica Korda and Karolin Lampert.

 Career

 Boqvist was born in 1991 in Gislaved, Småland, and learned the game at Isaberg Golf Club, home to the Gisvaled Ladies Open on the 1989 Ladies European Tour.
 As a junior, she collected multiple titles on the Skandia Tour and the Junior Masters Invitational series.

-Boqvist turned professional ahead of the 2011 season and joined the Swedish Golf Tour, where she won the 2012 Swedish Matchplay Championship.
+Boqvist turned professional late 2010 ahead of the 2011 season and joined the Swedish Golf Tour, where she won the 2012 Swedish Matchplay Championship 5 and 3.
 Defending her title in 2013 she lost the final to Anjelika Hammar, but the runner-up finish helped her win the 2013 Swedish Golf Tour Order of Merit.

-She joined the 2014 LET Access Series and with a victory in the Onsjö Ladies Open she ended the season runner-up on the Order of Merit, earning her a card for the Ladies European Tour in 2015.
+She joined the 2014 LET Access Series and with a victory in the Onsjö Ladies Open she ended the season runner-up on the Order of Merit, earning a card for the Ladies European Tour in 2015.

+Ladies European Tour

-In her rookie season on the LET she made 12 appearances and finished 44th on the order of merit.
-Her best result of the 2015 season was a tie for third at Tipsport Golf Masters in the Czech Republic, three strokes behind Hannah Burke.
+In her rookie season on the LET her best result was a tie for 3rd at Tipsport Golf Masters in the Czech Republic, three strokes behind winner Hannah Burke.
+She finished 44th on the order of merit.

 Boqvist made the cut in her first major appearance.
-She finished T47 in the 2016 Women's British Open at Woburn Golf and Country Club after qualifying by rising to 23rd on the LET money list, helped by a top ten at the Lalla Meryem Cup.
+She finished tied 47th in the 2016 Women's British Open at Woburn Golf and Country Club after qualifying by rising to 23rd on the LET money list, helped by a top ten at the Lalla Meryem Cup.
 She qualified as one of the five reserves for the 2016 Summer Olympics.

-She finished fifth at the 2018 European Golf Team Championships - Mixed team together with Per Längfors, Johan Edfors and Emma Nilsson, two strokes away from the bronze medal playoff.
+Boqvist finished fifth at the 2018 European Golf Team Championships – Mixed team together with Per Längfors, Johan Edfors and Emma Nilsson, two strokes away from the bronze medal playoff.

-In 2019 Boqvist was runner-up at the Lalla Meryem Cup and moved up to fifth on the Order of Merit.
+In 2019 Boqvist was runner-up at the Lalla Meryem Cup.
 She shot a career low round of 66 and finished the tournament tied for second to Nuria Iturrioz after they started the final round tied at 10-under.
 She finished the 2019 season 11th on the Order of Merit.

-In 2021 she clinched her first LET victory in the team event at the Aramco Team Series – New York, teamed with Jessica Korda, Karolin Lampert and amateur Alexandra O'Laughlin, a Golf Channel reporter.
-After starting the day two strokes behind the overnight leaders, the team produced a solid round to finish with a total of 41-under-par forcing a playoff with the team captained by Sophia Popov.
+In 2021 she clinched her first LET victory in the team event at the Aramco Team Series – New York, together with Jessica Korda, Karolin Lampert and amateur Alexandra O'Laughlin, a Golf Channel reporter.
+After starting the day two strokes behind the overnight leaders, the team produced a solid round to finish with a total of 41-under-par, forcing a playoff with the team captained by Sophia Popov.

-In 2022, Boqvist rolled in eight birdies, including four consecutively from 15 to 18, to take the lead after the first round of the Women's Irish Open.
+In 2022, Boqvist rolled in eight birdies, including four consecutively on the final four holes, to take the lead after the first round of the Women's Irish Open, and ultimately finished tied 29th.

+She announced her retirement from professional touring at the end of 2022.